Free Massachusetts Residential Lease Agreement Form

 These essential addendums include the following:

-Inventory checklist: The landlord must issue a checklist that enables the tenant to write down any damages or repairs that need to be performed on the property (MGL, Chapter 190B, § 3-706).
+- Inventory checklist: At the time of receiving a security deposit or within 10 days of the tenancy beginning (whichever is later), the landlord must issue a Statement of Condition that enables the tenant to write down any damages or repairs that need to be performed on the property (MGL, Chapter 186, § 15B).

-Lead paint disclosure: If the rental unit is in a building constructed before 1978, the landlord or their agent must disclose whether lead paint can be found on the property and must provide safety information for any located on the premises (MGL, Chapter 190B, § 3-706).
+- Lead paint disclosure: If the rental unit is in a building constructed before 1978, the landlord or their agent must disclose whether lead paint can be found on the property and must provide safety information for any located on the premises (MGL, Chapter 111, § 197A).

-Security deposit receipt: Once the security deposit has been accepted by the landlord or within 10 days of the lease commencing (whichever comes later), a receipt must be issued to the tenant (MGL, Chapter 186, § 15B).
+- Security deposit receipt: Once the security deposit has been accepted by the landlord, a receipt must be issued immediately.
+Additionally, within 30 days of receiving the deposit, the landlord must provide a second receipt indicating the name and location of the bank where the funds are held (MGL, Chapter 186, § 15B).

-Fire insurance: Tenants must be informed of the terms and conditions of any fire insurance that is on the property (MGL, Chapter 175, § 99).
+- Fire insurance: Tenants must be informed of the terms and conditions of any fire insurance that is on the property upon written request (MGL, Chapter 186, § 21).

 Massachusetts Lease Agreement Laws